Daro384/Liars-poker/README.md

 # app-name

-## Project Pitch:
+## Description
 app-name is chess server.
-Players on this website can play chess games against eachother. app-name will keep track of your chess history and will give everyone an elo rating.
+Players on this website can play chess games against eachother. app-name will keep track of your previous chess games.
+All players will be given an elo rating that changes based on performance.

-## Description
---

 ## User stories
   * User can create an account